 If you have an electric water heater we recommend that you turn off the electricity to the heater while installing softener.
 Once you are satisfied with the installation, turn on a few hot and cold-water faucets, and let them run.
 Once you are certain that there is no more air in your pipes, then turn the electricity back on to the water heater.

-Note: This softener system can handle a pressure range of 25-95psi, however like most residential plumbing, for best operation and least wear we recommend an operating range of 45-55psi.
+Please note that this softener system can handle a pressure range of 25-95 psi, however like most residential plumbing, for best operation and least wear we recommend an operating range of 45-55 psi.
+If you're unsure about your water pressure, please test it beforehand to make sure it is within the recommended range.

 Location of your softener is important.
 It should be in a protected, dry, level and non-freezing area (35-100 degrees F).
 The 2 tanks should be set close to each other.
 The larger of the 2 tanks is your brine tank (for softener salt or potassium chloride), and it is the tank that you will have to refill sometimes; so make it the more accessible of the 2 tanks.